 Biggest Letdown of the Year: 2011 United States Women's Soccer Team

-The second time the U.S. Women's Soccer Team has earned this award (First time, 2007), the 2011 version was stacked with talent and primed to bring some type of soccer prominence to the States.
+The second time the U.S. Women's Soccer Team has earned this award (The first time, 2007), the 2011 version was stacked with talent and primed to bring some type of soccer prominence to the States.
 After an amazing game against Brazil, the U.S. fell to Japan in the Finals.

 Honorable Mention: Ryan Braun Testing Positive for PEDs, The Oprah Network, and The Casey Anthony Trial Verdict.